RalphHightower/blog/_posts/2024-10-26-IAmTheEnemyWithin.md

 I am an American natural citizen as is my wife.
 Both our fathers served served in WW II.
 I was an independent voter, until Trump was elected and I saw what were formerly known as Republicans cower in fear of Trump.
 I am now a straight party Democrat and I will continue to be until Trumpism dies.

 My opinion of Trump has not wavered from 2015.
-He is still a **fucking idiot**, unqualified and unfit to serve himself[^11] as president!
+He is still a **fucking idiot**, unqualified and unfit to be president, only fit to serve himself[^11] as president!

 [^11]: @RalphHightower: Notice I that used *"serve himself as president"* instead of serve as president?
 That is because the only person that Trump thinks of, is himself.

+Donald Trump on Friday said “the enemy from within” the United States poses a greater threat than the dictator of North Korea, a pariah state and long-standing American adversary — reprising a phrase that has drawn criticism during a meandering three-hour interview with the popular podcaster Joe Rogan.

+“We had no problem with him,” Trump said of North Korean leader Kim Jong Un[^51], before adding, “I say it to people, we have a bigger problem, in my opinion, with the enemy from within.”

+[^51]: @RalphHightower: Of course not!
+We've known that you admire dictators, Adolf Hitler, Vladimir Putin, Kim Jong-un, Viktor Orbán; that you are pen-pals with Kim Jong-un.

 - **Trump's Focus on Enemies**: Donald Trump is increasingly fixated on Americans he believes have wronged him, labeling them as more dangerous than foreign adversaries.
 - **Criticism and Concerns**: Critics, including former aides and Vice President Kamala Harris, warn that Trump's rhetoric and potential actions in a second term could threaten democracy.